aujxn/par_matvec/BENCHMARKS.md

 Your Matrix Market files should:
 - Be in standard Matrix Market coordinate format (`.mtx`)
 - Contain real-valued sparse matrices
-- Have sufficient non-zeros for meaningful parallel testing (> 1000 recommended)
+- Have sufficient non-zeros for meaningful parallel testing (> 1000)